eademidova/blog/content/en/post/week3/index.md

 ---
-title: Неделя 3
+title: Week 3
-subtitle: Пост по третьей неделе.
+subtitle: Third week post.

 # Summary for listings and search engines
-summary: Пост по третьей неделе.
+summary: Third week post.

 # Link this post with a project
 projects: []